This posts addresses basic on-site Search Engine Optimisation for WordPress based websites.

 If your theme doesn’t offer you SEO controls there are several good plugins that will.
 Here are two:

-Installing any of those SEO plugins will give you the option of defining both the site-wide SEO settings and SEO settings post-by-post and page-by-page on your WordPress site.
+Installing any of those SEO plugins will make it easy for you to define both the site-wide and post-by-post SEO settings on your site.

-Adding unique META titles, descriptions and keywords to each of your pages and posts will greatly improve their performance in the search results, so install one of those plugins to give your on-site SEO a boost.
+Adding unique META titles, descriptions and keywords to each of your pages and posts will greatly improve their performance in the search results, so install a good SEO plugin so you can give your on-site SEO a boost.

 Whichever of those plugins you use, setting up the Title, Description and Keywords tags will be a similar process.